Updated: May 18

 Another more common cause of hair damage and loss is trichotillomania, where patches of alopecia are apparent, typically in the front or side of the head, maybe progressing backwards, or as mentioned previously, may include the eyelashes and eyebrows.
 I've also seen this with men's chesthair and also arm hair.
 This one doesn't really have a perfect solution, although SSRIs (anti-depressants) may be helpful.
 Behavioral therapy can help, and both together is probably best.
 I often see this as part of my ADHD diagnosis and when treatment is initiated, most often naturally in my practice, this does resolve.

 Sometimes this is related to iron deficiency or even a nutritional disorder, so we not only evaluate the individual physically, but ask questions to help us better identify the cause.
+Labs and even stool testing or nutrient and metabolic testing can be helpful, as well as food and genetic testing.
 We want to consider more underlying issues like thyroid disease, and can rule these in or out through obtaining laboratory testing.
 Fungal cultures may prove helpful or even the client sharing a history of pulling at their hair.
 There isn't really a recommendation for routine tests though, as there are so many potential causes and history can really direct us well.

 If you are experiencing hair loss and want help identifying the underlying cause and to discuss treatment options, connect with Dr. Layne.
 We can also offer advice on supporting healthy hair growth.
 Your hair and nails are a reflection of your overall health, so if these aren't optimal, they may be signs of underlying concern.

 Phillips, T. G., Slomiany, W. P., & Allison, R. (2017).
 Hair loss: Common causes and treatments.
 American Family Physician, 96(6), 371-378.